mkody/twtname/README.md

 - Copy `twtname.exemple.conf` to `twtname.conf`
 - Now, put a crontab job on this script!
 For exemple with my server, here's my cron to make it work every 10 minutes: `*/10 * * * * cd /home/mkody/twtname && /usr/bin/env php twtname.php > /dev/null 2>&1`
     + Note that with the ` > /dev/null 2>&1` at the end, you'll not keep logs or emails (Except if you want to test or be flooded every 10 minutes).
 - And I think that's it!
-Now, let's configure it...
+Oh wait, now let's configure it...

 ### How do I get this working now?